 All programs shall follow the grading policy adopted by the Leon County School Board.
 Adult postsecondary students will be provided a copy of the grading policy at the beginning of their training.
-All teachers will evaluate each student at the end of each unit, competency or objective.
-The teacher will hold a personal conference with each student no less than twice each semester for the purpose of informing the student of his/her progress in the program.
-A written progress report will be provided to the student and maintained in the student file for each of the required conferences.
-Health Education, Cosmetology and Aviation will adhere to their program handbook and are not grievable.
+All instructors will evaluate each student at the end of each unit, competency or objective.